Gkemon/Easy-Android-Loading/README.md

 **Step 1**.
 Add the JitPack repository to your root ```build.gradle``` at the end of repositories
 ```
 android {
  .
  .

-   /*Need Java version 1.8 as Rx java is used for file write underneath for preventing UI freezing*/
-    compileOptions {
-        sourceCompatibility JavaVersion.VERSION_1_8
-        targetCompatibility JavaVersion.VERSION_1_8
-    }
- .
- .
-}
- .
- .
 allprojects {